Nick Anderton

-Nicholas Jack Wilmer Anderton (born 22 April 1996) is an English professional footballer who plays for League One club Bristol Rovers, as a left back.
+Nicholas Jack Wilmer Anderton (born 22 April 1996) is an English football coach and former professional player.

+Anderson played as a left back for Preston North End, Chorley, Gateshead, Barrow, Aldershot Town, Blackpool, Accrington Stanley, Carlisle United and Bristol Rovers.
+His playing career ended at the age of 26 following cancer, and he became a coach.

 Career

 Born in Preston, Anderton began his career at Preston North End, moving on loan to Chorley in March 2014 alongside Alex Nicholson.
 He turned professional in May 2014, at the same time as Jack Ryan.
 He joined Gateshead on loan in October 2014, and Barrow in December 2014, although the latter loan ended early due to injury.
 He moved on loan to Aldershot Town in August 2015, before returning to Barrow on loan in November 2015.
 He signed permanently for Barrow in May 2016, signing a two-year contract.
 In January 2017 he was linked with a transfer to Bradford City, amongst purported interest from other Football League clubs.
 He signed for Blackpool in June 2017.
 He moved on loan to Accrington Stanley in August 2018.

 Anderton signed an eighteen-month contract with Carlisle United on 16 January 2020.
 Ahead of the 2020–21 season, Anderton was appointed as club captain.